 According to Thomas Aquinas’ Summa Theologiae (what I call the ethic and moral laws, the two that aren’t purely natural and civil) can be understood as: Eternal law, which is the unknowable morality (what God intends, something we can never know for sure), and Divine law, which is knowable as ethics (the knowable aspect of the eternal law, which for Aquinas is religion, but for others may be more a mix of morality and pure reason).

-To Aquinas all laws comes from the Eternal (and really this isn’t much different than Plato’s theory on ideas and essence; think allegory of the cave; or Kierkegaard’s Three Stages of Life noted above).
+To Aquinas all laws comes from the Eternal (and really this isn’t much different than Plato’s theory on ideas and essence or his discussion of divine laws in his… Laws; think allegory of the cave; or Kierkegaard’s Three Stages of Life noted above).

 Whether you consider all laws arising from nature, civil law as a convention, or Eternal and Divine non-existent, the truisms presented above and below and the terminology regarding the laws still works.
 For more on this, see Saint Thomas Aquinas, On Law, Morality and Politics.

 We will stick to the empirical and rational political science on this page and avoid pure metaphysics (not because it isn’t important, but because it isn’t needed to prove our points and is very often misunderstood and used by tyrants).
 This is to say, we will discuss primarily the natural and civil law.